lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

    * `Decrypt(sk, ct) -> ss`: Decrypt the ciphertext `ct` to recover `ss`.

-Note the difference between the API of `RSA.Encrypt(pk, ss) -> ct` and `KEM.Encap(pk) -> (ss, ct)` presented above.
+Note the difference between the API of `RSA.Encrypt(pk, ss) -> ct` and `KEM.Encaps(pk) -> (ss, ct)` presented above.
 For this reason, RSA-OAEP cannot be directly combined with ML-KEM.
 Fortunately, a key transport mechanism such as RSA-OAEP can be easily promoted into a KEM by having the sender generate a random 256 bit shared secret key and encrypt it.

 ~~~
-RSAOAEPKEM.Encap(pkR):
+RSAOAEPKEM.Encaps(pkR):
   shared_secret = SecureRandom(ss_len)
   enc = RSAES-OAEP-ENCRYPT(pkR, shared_secret)